lawalhassantaiwo/GlobalTech-eCommerce-Analysis/README.md

 * Tools used: **Excel**, **SQL**
 * Steps taken to clean and prep the dataset for analysis can be found **[here](https://github.com/lawalhassantaiwo/GlobalTech-eCommerce-Analysis/blob/main/Issue%20Log%20Documentation.pdf)**.
-* Workbook for analysis and more detailed insights can be found here.

 ## Insights Summary
 In 2020, GlobalTech-eCommerce experienced explosive growth, but by Q1 of 2022, a sharp decline in revenue, orders, and average order value (AOV) ensued, likely due to post-COVID normalization.
 Annual revenue, orders placed, and AOV values dropped by **42%**, **36%**, and **9%** respectively compared to 2021.
 Despite this decline, analysis from 2019 to 2022 shows an average of **27K** yearly sales, generating **$7M** in revenue with an AOV of **$254**.
 Subsequent sections will delve into identifying additional factors potentially contributing to this decline, while also highlighting key areas of opportunity.